clear430/nonergodic-rl/README.md

 python main.py

-python extras/gen_figures.py

 python scripts/exp_multiverse.py
 ```
+Note: Using the latest release zip file is recommended, however it only contains executable code.
+Contents in the `docs/` directory are excluded.

 ## Data Analysis
 Comprehensive discussions and implications of all results are described in `docs/RGrewal_RL.pdf`.

-The data regarding agent training performance (NumPy arrays), the learned models (PyTorch parameters), and coin flip experiments (NumPy arrays) have a total combined size of 16.2 GB.
+The data regarding agent training performance (NumPy arrays), the learned models (PyTorch parameters), and coin flip experiments (NumPy arrays) have a total combined size of 16.5 GB.

-The storage breakdown for additive agents, multiplicative agents, and coin flip experiments are 2.3 GB, 13.7 GB, and 80 MB respectively.
+The storage breakdown for additive agents, multiplicative agents, and coin flip experiments are 2.5 GB, 13.7 GB, and 80 MB respectively.
 All data is available upon request.

 ## References
 * Reinforcement learning ([Szepesvári 2009](https://sites.ualberta.ca/~szepesva/papers/RLAlgsInMDPs.pdf), [Sutton and Bartow 2018](http://incompleteideas.net/book/RLbook2020.pdf))